joshkennedy/joshkennedydotme/books.md

 I've managed to [stay in front of my goal so far](https://www.goodreads.com/user/show/13207293-josh){:target="_blank"}{:rel="noopener"}.
 As I type this, I'm a few books ahead of schedule.
 We'll see if that holds up.

 I'm reading 3-4 books at any given time.
-I typically read something edifying and faith-building to read with my morning coffee, an audiobook during my commute, something non-fiction for the evenings and weekends, and a ficton that I'll read before bed.
+I typically read something edifying and faith-building with my morning coffee, listen to an audiobook during my commute, read something non-fiction in the evenings and on weekends, and fall asleep reading something fictonal before bed.

 #### Currently Reading